tsunami416604/azure-docs.hu-hu/articles/role-based-access-control/tutorial-role-assignments-user-powershell.md

 ## <a name="grant-access"></a>Hozzáférés biztosítása

-A felhasználó számára hozzáférést biztosítani, használja a [New-AzRoleAssignment](/powershell/module/az.resources/new-azroleassignment) szerepkör hozzárendelése parancsot.
+To grant access for the user, you use the [New-AzRoleAssignment](/powershell/module/az.resources/new-azroleassignment) command to assign a role.
 Meg kell adnia a rendszerbiztonsági tagot, a szerepkör-definíciót és a hatókört.

-1. Az előfizetés használatával Azonosítójának lekéréséhez a [Get-AzSubscription](/powershell/module/Az.Accounts/Get-AzSubscription) parancsot.
+1. Get the ID of your subscription using the [Get-AzSubscription](/powershell/module/Az.Accounts/Get-AzSubscription) command.

     ```azurepowershell
     Get-AzSubscription